Epilogue

 We traveled almost 400 miles the first day as we progressed through the rest of British Columbia and entered Alberta near Jasper.

 It was amazing how the landscape changed as we passed Jasper.
 The mountains looked at first as if they were covered with snow, and as we got closer they began to look like large sand-covered mountains.
+Finally we got close enough to see that they were solid rock.

 The landscape was also covered with large and small lakes that were very shallow.
 Our first night was spent at a KOA campground in Hinton, Alberta.
 Ron and Cindy pulled in around 6:00 and we visited with them for a while.

+Early the next morning we set our for our next 400 miles journey.
+This took us across the rest of Alberta and into Saskatchawan.
+Once again the landscape began to take a noticeable change.
+We left the mountains and lakes behind and entered the rolling farmlands of central Canada.
+For miles we saw large fields of yellow-flowered crops that they use to make Canola Oil.
 The sky was dark with rainclouds and made a beautiful backdrop for the yellow fields.
 Lots of hayfields were also scattered along our route as we neared our 2nd stopping point near Saskatoon.
 Robert had a blowout on his trailer about 50 miles from Saskatoon and that made it necessary to stop there to get a new tire.
 Our plan was to drop into North Dakota and stop in Minot.
 However, the clerk at the Canadian Tire Store told us that there was a lot a flooding down that way.
 I called both campgrounds in Minot and found that they were both closed for the season.
 Checking other campgrounds in northern North Dakota gave us the same result.
 Consequently, we decided to take Highway 2 and go on east into Manitoba to Brandon.
 This was our stop for the third night on the road.

 55 miles south of Brandon we crossed the U.S./Canada border and started down U.S. Highway 281.
 The border guard was very friendly and wanted to know about our trip.
 He did go into the trailer and looked around, but we were soon on our way across North Dakota and down to Aberdeen, South Dakota.
 About 50 miles down into North Dakota we were stopped for road construction.
 The flagman told us that it would be a 10-15 minute wait for the pilot car.
 Shortly the pilot car came to lead us across.
 What we found was a freshly laid dirt road with long stretches of mud and ruts 10-15 inches deep.
 The trailer swayed back and forth in the mud, and I prayed that we wouldn't have to stop anywhere for fear that I would be stuck.
 About 5 miles later we got back on a good hard surface.
 It seems that they were raising the road 5 feet and moving it 70 feet west due to flooding.
 It was undoubtedly the worst road conditions we have faced on this entire trip.
 Add to that, our air conditioning quit working and we had to drive the next 300 miles without it.
 After driving a total of 400 miles this day we arrived in Aberdeen and stayed at the Wylie Park and Campground.
 This was a very nice campground located adjacent to a small amusement park.
 The drive across South Dakota was very nice.
 Everything was very green with fields of corn, hay, and soybeans creating a patchwork mosaic.
 It was beautiful.